Date: Saturday 15th June 2019

 As with many comedy stars, Le Mesurier’s life was not without tragedy – his broken marriage to Hattie Jacques, his betrayal by his best friend Tony Hancock – all these setbacks shook him, but his reputation as the quintessential English Gentleman never wavered.

 The show is packed with glorious reminiscences and stories from the Golden Age of Classic British Comedy.

 The show's title, Do You Think That's Wise, Sir?
 Is taken from Sergeant Wilson's tactful reply to any one of Captain Mainwaring's ridiculous suggestions.

-This humourous and touching one-man play reveals the pleasure and the pain of John Le Mesurier's life; the life of a self-styled “jobbing actor”, whose refined and cultured public persona concealed a personal life with more than its fair share of betrayal, heartbreak and sadness.
+This humorous and touching one-man play reveals the pleasure and the pain of John Le Mesurier's life; the life of a self-styled “jobbing actor”, whose refined and cultured public persona concealed a personal life with more than its fair share of betrayal, heartbreak and sadness.